wmde/wbaas-deploy/doc/deployments/deploying-updated-code.md

 Otherwise, skip creating a new chart and update the docker image used by altering the values file.

  ## Changes to '<component-name>.values.yaml'
+ *Note:* Only do this section if there isn't an automatically generated PR for this component after a tag or commit has been pushed
 - Make sure you are using the latest version of the `main` wbaas-deploy code
 - Make a change to the component's `values.yaml` file to use the new version of the image in the environment you are deploying
 - Commit this change to a branch and push it to github and open a pull request